odoo/documentation/accounting/receivables/customer_payments/credit_cards.rst

 -  **Default debit account**: Credit cards
 -  **Default credit account**: Credit cards

+Be careful that the account type should not be "Bank and Cash".
 Once it's done, don't forget to set the "Credit cards" account as "Allow Reconciliation".